 - Details about your employment and income

-If you need a stash of emergency cash in the short-term, consider the risks and know your rights before heading to your nearest payday lender.
-Be aware that these lenders often charge exorbitant interest rates and fees, so take time to find the best deal or to look into cheaper short-term alternatives.
+If you need access to emergency cash in the short-term, consider the risks and know your rights before heading to your nearest payday lender.
+Payday loans are notoriously expensive and often throw borrowers into a continuous cycle of debt – so take time to find the best deal or look into cheaper short-term financing alternatives.
 Be wary of unlicensed lenders and pay back your loan on time to avoid paying additional fees or interest.